-First-run syndication refers to programs that are originally shown in syndication; off-network syndication deals with syndicated reruns of network programming.
-During the 1960s, the popularity of off-network programming cut into first-run syndication -- there are only so many timeslots for television stations to fill, even those without network affiliations.
-By the 1980s, the television landscape was undergoing dramatic changes brought on by the development of cable, the rise of VCRs and home video, and the birth of the Fox network.
-Network television was losing its stranglehold on the viewing audience.
+First-run syndication refers to programs that are originally shown in syndication while off-network syndication deals with syndicated reruns of network programming.
+During the 1960s, the popularity of off-network programming cut into the market for first-run syndicated shows.
+There are only so many time slots for television stations to fill.
+By the mid-1980s, the television landscape was undergoing dramatic changes brought on by the development of cable, the rise of VCRs and home video, and the birth of the Fox network.

-Still, with some 241 independent stations operating at the end of 1985 , plus network affiliates filling the hours outside of primetime, there was plenty of room for syndicated programming.
-While previous years had favored half-hour sitcoms, the 1987-1988 season would focus instead on hour-long dramas, chief among them Paramount's Star Trek: The Next Generation.
+There was still plenty of room for independent stations, however.
+There were some 241 independent stations operating at the end of 1985 .
+Without network programming, these stations needed to fill most of their schedules with syndicated shows.
+Plus, network affiliates needed programming to fill the time slots the networks weren’t.
+While in previous years first-run syndication had favored half-hour sitcoms, the 1987-1988 season would see a rise in the number of hour-long dramas, chief among them Paramount’s Star Trek: The Next Generation.

-During the summer of 1987, NBC announced that its five owned-and-operated (O & Os) stations -- in New York, Cleveland, Los Angeles, Washington and Chicago -- would premiere a new programming strategy in the fall.
-These stations in would "checkerboard" five new syndicated sitcoms weekly during the prime-time access period starting at 7:30PM .
-The five sitcoms, aired Monday through Friday, were: Marblehead Manor, She's the Sheriff, You Can't Take It With You, Out of This World and We Got It Made.
-Each of the sitcoms would also be seen in dozens of other markets and on other NBC affiliates.
+In the summer of 1987, NBC announced that its five owned-and-operated stations in New York, Cleveland, Los Angeles, Washington and Chicago would debut a new programming strategy at the start of the 1987-1988 season.
+The network’s O&Os would checkerboard five new sitcoms during the prime-time access period starting at 7:30PM, with one airing each day of the week in that time slot, Monday through Friday .
+The five shows were Marblehead Manor, She’s the Sheriff, You Can’t Take It With You, Out of This World and We Got It Made.

-In Marblehead Manor, Paxton Whitehead starred as Albert Dudley, head butler for Randolph Stonehill (played by Bob Fraser), a multi-millionaire living in a magnificent mansion.
+Marblehead Manor – Paxton Whitehead starred as Albert Dudley, head butler for Randolph Stonehill (played by Bob Fraser), a multimillionaire living in a magnificent mansion.
 The series revolved around Stonehill and his wife Hilary (played by Linda Thorson) interacting with the workers.
 Whether they were inept or just lazy, things almost always went wrong and Albert and Hilary were stuck keeping Randolph from blowing up at the staff and the staff from revolting against Randolph.
-A full season's worth of episodes was produced.
+A full season’s worth of episodes was produced.

 Lois Nettleton co-starred as Penny Vanderhof Sycamore, Martin’s daughter, whom he lived with.
 Richard Sanders portrayed Paul Sycamore, Penny’s husband.
 He was a toy inventor.
 Theodore Wilson appeared as Durwood Pinner, who lived next door and built some of the toys Paul came up with.
 Lisa Aliif and Heather Blodgett played the Sycamore children, Alice and Essie.
 The theme song was written by Christopher Hart.

-The premise behind Out of This World was simple: Donna Garland (played by Donna Pescow) had married a space alien fourteen years earlier and now her thirteen year-old daughter, Evie (played by Maureen Flannigan) finds herself with strange powers.
+Out of This World – The premise was simple: Donna Garland (played by Donna Pescow) had married an alien fourteen years earlier and now her thirteen year-old daughter, Evie (played by Maureen Flannigan) has developed strange powers.
 She can stop time by touching her index fingers together, teleport herself and think objects into existence.
-Burt Reynolds supplied the voice of Evie's father, who she spoke with but never actually saw.
+Burt Reynolds supplied the voice of Evie’s father, who she spoke with but never actually saw.
 The series ran for four seasons and ninety-six episodes, ending in May of 1991 with Evie turning eighteen.
 Scott Baio created and produced the series.

-At the start of the network run, the guys had steady girlfriends who weren't exactly thrilled that their boyfriends lived with Mickey.
-By the time the syndicated series began its run, the girls were gone.
+At the start of the network run both Jay and David had steady girlfriends who weren’t exactly thrilled that their boyfriends lived with Mickey.
+By the time the syndicated series began its run, the girlfriends were gone.
 Joining the show were Ron Karabatsos as Max Papavasilios, a police officer, and Lance Wilson-White as his son Max Papavasilious, Jr.

-Overall, in Nielsen's fifteen major markets, the premiere averaged a 21 share and, more importantly, an impressive 300% improvement in share over the comparable year-ago numbers in those same markets .
-Ratings for the series were so good, in fact, that Paramount renewed Star Trek: The Next Generation for a full second season in November of 1987 .
+Overall, in Nielsen’s fifteen major markets, the premiere averaged a 21 share and, more importantly, an impressive 300% improvement in share over the comparable year-ago numbers in those same markets .
+Ratings for the series were so good, in fact, that Paramount renewed Star Trek: The Next Generation for a full second season in November 1987 .
+The series ultimately ran for seven seasons and 178 episodes, with the last first-run episode airing in May 1994.

-Comedien Dom DeLuise starred in The Dom DeLuise Show (a variety series also called The Dom DeLuise Show aired in 1968) and was joined by several of his pals from the stand-up comedy circuit for this one-season sitcom.
-The action was centered in Dom's Barber Shop, which was situated across from a major motion picture studio, meaning plenty of interesting folk could drop by for a trim.
-A total of twenty-four episodes were produced.
-The series was cancelled in March of 1988.
+The Dom DeLuise Show – Comedian Dom DeLuise starred in this series, joined by several of his pals from the stand-up comedy circuit for this one-season sitcom.
+The action was centered in Dom’s Barber Shop, which was situated across from a major motion picture studio, meaning plenty of interesting folk could drop by for a trim.
+The series was cancelled after the 1987-1988 season; a total of 24 episodes were produced.

 Occasionally, the regulars spoke directly to the camera with witty comments about one another or a specific situation they were in.
 Dom’s co-stars included George Wallace as George Wallace, Dom’s Partner, Charlie Callas as a private detective working out of the barbershop, Maureen Murphy as Maureen, a manicurist, Angela Aames as Penny, who worked down the street, Michael Chambers as Michael Chambers, a pizza delivery boy, and Billy Scudder as Billy, who wore a sign for the barbershop on his back.